isaacnmm/pestpolicy-hugo2XX/content/posts/do-sticky-flea-traps-actually-work/index.md

 * **Identifying Hot Spots: ** If you have multiple pets or a large home, it can be hard to know where the infestation is centered.
 Using several traps in different rooms allows you to "map" the problem.
 The trap that catches the most fleas reveals the area that needs your most urgent cleaning and treatment efforts.

-* **Monitoring Your Progress: ** A sticky trap is the perfect data
+* **Monitoring Your Progress: ** A sticky trap is the perfect data-gathering tool.
-- gathering tool.
 As you treat your pet and your home, the number of fleas caught in the trap each night should decrease.
 This visual feedback is incredibly motivating and tells you that your overall strategy is working.

 * **Reducing Biting Adults: ** Every adult flea caught in a trap is one less flea that can bite you or your pet, and one less flea that can lay more eggs.